nikcode9/overview/README.rst

   * Some documentation.
   * A tiny subset of modules and plugins to allow for a functioning controller.
   * Together this will be known as ``ansible-base``.
-* The rest of the modules and plugins have been moved into various "collections"
+* The rest of the modules and plugins have been moved into various "collections".

   * Ansible Collections: